Skip to main content

 Rent vs Buy Calculator

 Is renting or buying the smarter financial move at today's prices?
 Compare the true cost of ownership against renting + investing the difference over time.
+Now with CMHC insurance, TFSA sheltering, and ownership cost inflation.

 Opportunity Cost